 By Megan Riesz

-Photo by hansvandenberg30 (Flickr)
+Photo by honor the gift (Flickr)

 About Megan -- Megan Riesz is a junior at Boston University studying news-editorial journalism and women's studies.
 Her passions are women's and social issues, as well as U.S. politics.
 On the weekends, you can find her re-watching "Game of Thrones" episodes or playing the latest installment of "Assassin's Creed."
 Or enjoying a nice brew.

 The author is solely responsible for the content.